Why you should always keep your Guitar in-tune and your neck straight

 Should I remove my strings if I’m leaving my guitar for a long time, or planning on taking a flight?

 Normally when your guitar is new your neck will always bend a little (away from the string like a smile) due to the tension of the strings (even on a Nylon string guitar).
-The truss rod's purpose is to counter this bend and make your neck is (almost) perfectly straight.
-A well-adjusted neck does need some bend, but this is slight, and the untrained eye can't often see that it has a bend in it.
+The truss rod's purpose is to counter this bend and to ensure your neck is (almost) perfectly straight.
+A well-adjusted neck should have a very slight bend, but often the untrained eye can't see that it has a bend in it.
 If you have recently bought a guitar or even if you have an old one, it's well worth a quick look down the neck to see if it’s still straight.
 Once a guitar has been set-up the truss rod will be adjusted so that it's straight (but it will need adjustment from time to time as the guitar ages).

 If you loosen your strings or take them off completely you remove the counter balance to the truss rod, and your neck will look like a frown (and trust me your guitar will feel sad!).
 If your guitar is left for any period of time like this, the neck can start to take on this shape and the guitar can even be permanently damaged.